-When operating a DCC & Sound Ready model, you will have directional headlights, white only classification lights (if equipped) and either number board or front ditch lights, but not both.
+When operating a DCC & Sound Ready model, you will have directional headlights, and either number board or front ditch lights, but not both.
 Rear ditch lights (if equipped) will not operate on DC power unless the rear of the locomotive is designated as front by railroad practice.